datagrok-ai/public/help/develop/develop.md

 [headers](scripting.md#header) are registered as Grok [functions](../overview/functions/function.md).
 By annotating functions in a specific way, it is possible to register custom viewers, widgets, renderers, converters, validators, suggestions, info panels, and semantic type detectors.
+If function has more than one output, it must return JS object `{param1: value, param2: value}`

 ### <a href="#" id="detectors.js"></a>detectors.js